jundalisay/superblist/content/en/material/principles/part-2/chapter-04.md

 ---
 heading: "Chapter 3"
-title: "Spatial Bands -- Gravity"
+title: "Spatial Relativity and Gravitational Relativity"
 # date: 2020-01-31
 date: 2021-12-30
 weight: 12
 image: /graphics/gravrelm.png
-description: "The Source of All Movement is Internal, Not External"
-linkTitle: "Gravitational Relativity"
+description: "This post will explain Spatial Relativity and Gravitational Relativity that deals with the movement of quanta of spacetime (qosts) as galaxies and planets and their subtypes."
 icon: /icons/spmat.png
 ---

 The previous post, explained aethereal relativity which deals with the movement of quanta of aether (qoas) as ideas, feelings, minds, and societies.

-This post will explain gravitational relativity that deals with the movement of quanta of spacetime (qosts) as galaxies and planets and their subtypes.
+This post will explain spatial relativity that deals with the movement of quanta of spacetime (qosts) as galaxies and planets and their subtypes.

 <!-- Under universal relativity are the five specific relativities: